 Essential gear for cold-weather camping

-What if you’re camping in the snow, what should you bring?
-Well, you’ll need to bring some extra items for the overnight drop in temperatures.
-You are much more at risk of developing hypothermia at night so these are some items to bring to avoid that from happening.
+What if you’re camping in the snow?
+What should you bring?
+You’ll need to bring some extra items for the overnight temperature drop.
+You are much more at risk of developing hypothermia at night, so these are some items to bring to avoid that from happening.

-Proper Sleeping Arrangements – First, you want to make sure your sleeping bag is rated for lower temperatures; also you should bring a closed-cell foam sleeping pad.
-Many of us love air mattresses, but they actually make you colder [by transferring the cold from the ground to your body].
-Your body can’t heat all the air inside so it’s likely to be just as cold as sleeping on the frozen ground.
-One more thing to know is that a synthetic sleeping bag is better than a down sleeping bag because if the down gets wet then the feathers will clump and you’ll be colder.
+Proper Sleeping Arrangements – First, you want to ensure your sleeping bag is rated for lower temperatures; you should also bring a closed-cell foam sleeping pad.
+Many of us love air mattresses, but they make you colder [by transferring the cold from the ground to your body].
+Your body can’t heat all the air inside, so it’s likely to be just as cold as sleeping on frozen ground.
+One more thing to know is that a synthetic sleeping bag is better than a down sleeping bag because if the down gets wet, the feathers will clump, and you’ll be colder.

-Dryer Lint – This is a great way to easily start a fire and it costs you nothing.
+Dryer Lint – This is a great way to start a fire easily and costs you nothing.
 All you have to do is raid the laundry room for some spare lint and pack it in a bag!
-If you don’t have a dryer, then you can always pack another kind of fire starter like flint or empty egg cartons.
+If you don’t have a dryer, you can always pack other fire starters like flint or empty egg cartons.

 Separate Clothes for Sleeping – While it might not feel like it, the clothes you wear during the day are likely a bit damp from sweat or moisture in the air.
 When you’re out in the cold you always want to stay as dry as possible to keep warm, especially at night.
 Be sure to pack a separate outfit to sleep in.